There is a reminder about RAID array levels below the calculator. For more info - check this.

-- RAID 2 - stripes data at the bit (rather than block) level, and uses a Hamming code for error correction.
-Drives are divided into two groups: one for data and another is for the error correction.
+*RAID 2 - stripes data at the bit (rather than block) level and uses a Hamming code for error correction.
+Drives are divided into two groups: one for data and another is for error correction.
 The number of drives in array is .
 The data is distributed among the data drives as in RAID 0, but in the case of any drive fault, it's possible to restore the data on the fly.
-This array requires a lot of drives for optimal use and was rarely used in practice.
+This array required a lot of drives for optimal use and was rarely used in practice.

-- RAID 4 - an attempt to fix RAID 3 limitations.
-RAID 4 is similar to RAID 3, but uses block-level striping, thus have an increased read and write performances for small transfers.
+*RAID 4 - an attempt to fix RAID 3 limitations.
+RAID 4 is similar to RAID 3 but uses block-level striping, thus have increased read and write performances for small transfers.
 Although, write performance is slow due to the need to write all parity data to a single disk.
 It wasn't widespread and was displaced by RAID 5.

-- RAID 5E/5EE - non-standard RAID level (with the added E standing for Enhanced), generally refer to variants of RAID 5 or 6 with an integrated hot-spare drive, where the spare drive is an active part of the block rotation scheme.
-The difference between EE and E is in the method of space for hot-spare drive allocation, which allows higher data reading speed.
+*RAID 5E/5EE - non-standard RAID level (with the added E standing for Enhanced), generally refer to variants of RAID 5 or 6 with an integrated hot-spare drive, where the spare drive is an active part of the block rotation scheme.
+The difference between EE and E is in space for hot-spare drive allocation, which allows higher data reading speed.

-- RAID 6 — is similar to RAID 5 as consists of block-level striping but with double distributed parity.
+*RAID 6 — is similar to RAID 5 as it consists of block-level striping but with double distributed parity.
 Double parity and Reed–Solomon error correction provides fault tolerance up to two failed drives.